-If an error is made while entering a PIN code, press the <ON/OFF> key and begin entering the PIN code again.
-If 3 unsuccessful logon attempts are made in succession, the keypad will be locked out for 60 seconds and the CODE lamp will flash continuously during the lockout time.
+If an error is made while entering a PIN code, press the <ON/OFF> key and begin entering the code again.
+If 3 unsuccessful logon attempts are made in succession, the keypad will be locked out for 60 seconds and the CODE lamp will flash continuously during that time.
+(This can be set to 10 attempts by the Installer if required)